Azure-Player/azure.datafactory.tools/README.md

 - trigger
 - factory *(for Global Parameters)*

+### Column NAME

+This column defines an object.
+Since version 0.19, you can speficy the **name** using wildcards.
+That means rather than duplicating lines for the same configuration (path&value) for multiple files, you can define only one line in config.

 ### Column PATH

 Unless otherwise stated, mechanism always **replace (update)** the value for property.
 Location for those Properties are specified by `Path` column in Config file.